turingschool/front-end-curriculum/lessons/websockets.md

 socket.broadcast.emit('message', {user: 'turingbot', text: 'You can do the thing.'});
 ```

-You can also start to break your messaging out in additional channels.
+You can also start to break your messaging out into different event names.
 Here's an example.

 ```js
 socket.on('new message', addMessageToPage);